UCF-Coding-Boot-Camp/UCF-ORL-FSF-PT-12-2020-U-C/Class-Content/21-week/21.1/06-Stu_Deployment/README.md

   * Create a Heroku app for the React Reading List App.

-  * Add a MongoLab Addon for the React Reading List Heroku app.
+  * Create a MongoDB Atlas database.

+  * Add a MONGODB_URI environment variable to your Heroku app with the connection string to your newly created database.

   * Add and commit your changes before pushing up to heroku.